sqyNick/GGCard/README.md

  ```java
  compile 'com.github.sqyNick:GGCard:v1.0.0'
 ```
- After doing that,you can use GGCard as follow:
+ After doing that,you can use GGCard as follow:<br>
         1.xml
 ```java
 	<com.example.androidstepdemo.view.GGCard